 Delegates must present photographic ID at the start of the course.
 Accepted forms are government issued photographic identification, e.g. passport, driving licence or discharge book, evidence of prerequisites, towel and swimwear.

-All delegates will be asked to complete a standard medical questionnaire prior to course commencement.
+All candidates will be asked to complete a standard medical questionnaire prior to course commencement.